Liveaboard Diving in Lembeh Strait

 What to Expect On a Lembeh Strait Liveaboard

-Lembeh Strait liveaboards will take divers to a fairly remote region of Northern Sulawesi, Indonesia.
+Lembeh Strait liveaboards will take divers to a fairly remote region in Northern Sulawesi, Indonesia.
 But the reward is great, as Lembeh is revered amongst muck divers as the holy grail of critter hunting.
-Lembeh Strait is the narrow stretch of water between Bitung and Lembeh Island and it has earnt the reputation as 'Muck diving capital of the world' and it certainly lives up to it.
+Lembeh Strait is the narrow stretch of water between Bitung and Lembeh Island, and it has earned the reputation as the 'Muck diving capital of the world' and certainly lives up to it.
 This area has created a macro photographer's paradise, where some of the most elusive and ornate species of fish and coral reside.
-Not only this, but the black sands found on most dive sites also helps to reduce back glare and gives stunning contrast against the vividly coloured inhabitants.
+Not only this, but the black sands found on most dive sites also help to reduce back glare and give stunning contrast against the vividly colored inhabitants.

 Lembeh Strait Underwater

-Although known as a stretch of water for seeing all the wonderfully coloured small creatures, that's not to say you won't be visited by some of the largest as well.
+Although it is known as a stretch of water for seeing all the wonderfully colored small creatures, that's not to say some of the largest won't visit you.
 Whale sharks, the largest known species of extant fish, and the incredibly endangered dugong have also been known to accompany divers.

 Lembeh Strait liveaboard cruises offer divers a choice of over 60 dive sites.
-Some of the most desired species, not just for photographers but anyone who has an appreciation for little creatures, can be found here.
-A dive trip on a liveaboard in the Strait allows for the most prolific sites to be visited with ease, away from the traffic of daily-visited sites.
-It is not an uncommon occurrence for completely new species to be discovered, owing to how much we still donít know about our underwater world and how much there still is to discover.
+Some of the most desired species can be found here for photographers and anyone who appreciates little creatures.
+A dive trip on a liveaboard in the Strait allows for the most prolific sites to be easily visited, away from the traffic of daily-visited sites.
+It is not uncommon for completely new species to be discovered, owing to how much we still donít know about our underwater world and how much there still is to discover.
 Some of these sought-after species include the pygmy seahorse, ghost pipefish, mantis shrimps (a shrimp so powerful it boils the water around its fists when striking prey), the deadly poisonous, iridescent blue-ringed octopus, and several species of frogfish.

-Diving in Lembeh Strait can be achieved throughout the year on selected Indonesian liveaboards.
-Its tropical climate keeps water temperatures between a toasty 77 to 84 Fahrenheit (25 to 29∞C).
-Even so, full wetsuits are usually worn to ensure protection can be offered from the corals that can be very sharp and hard to spot.
+Diving in Lembeh Strait can be achieved yearly on selected Indonesian liveaboards.
+Its tropical climate keeps water temperatures between 77 to 84 Fahrenheit (25 to 29ºC).
+Even so, full wetsuits are usually worn to ensure protection from the corals that can be very sharp and hard to spot.
 Most Lembeh dive sites are shallow, less than 26 feet (8 m), and visibility is usually very good at around 65 feet (20 m).
 However, this can sometimes drop to as low as 13 feet (4 m) after heavy rains.
-The wet season is from November until February where fairly substantial rain can fall for periods lasting several days.
-This is not usually a problem though and does little to detract from the beauty of the sites.
+The wet season is from November until February, where fairly substantial rain can fall for several days.
+This is not usually a problem, though, and does little to detract from the beauty of the sites.

 Dive Sites of Lembeh Strait